Who We Are?

-We may collect personal information from you in the course of our business, including through your use of our website, when you contact or request information from us, when you engage our services or as a result of your relationship with one or more of our staff and clients.
+We may collect personal information from you in the course of our business.
+This can collected through our website or when you contact us, or request information from us.
+When you engage our services or as a result of your relationship with one or more of our staff and clients.

 The personal information that we process includes:

-- Contact information, such as your postal address, email address and phone number(s)
+- Contact information, such as your postal address, email address and phone number.

-- Information you provide to us for the purposes of attending meetings including access and dietary requirements
+- Information you provide to us for the purposes of attending sessions, including your ability to access our building.

 How we obtain your personal information

-- We collect information from you as part of our business acceptance processes and about you and others as necessary in the course of providing integrative therapeutic & EMDR services
+- We collect information from you as part of our risk management and legal processes.
+About you and others as necessary in the course of providing integrative therapeutic, counselling & EMDR services.

-- We may collect or receive information about you from other sources, such as keeping the contact details we already hold for you accurate and up to date using publically available sources
+- We may collect or receive information about you from other sources, such as keeping the contact details we already hold for you accurate and up to date using publicly available sources.

 How we use your personal information